mjkstra/Learn_Markdown/learn_markdown.md

 To enter math mode there are two ways:
 - Writing in-line formulas by delimiting the text with \$ and \$ and without spaces between the dollar signs and the beginning and ending of the formula.
-- Writing in-line formulas by delimiting the text with \$\$ and \$\$ and without spaces between the dollar signs and the beginning and ending of the formula.
+- Writing block formulas by delimiting the text with \$\$ and \$\$ and without spaces between the dollar signs and the beginning and ending of the formula.

 An example of a block formula: `$$\int\limits_a^b{f(x)}$$ `